 - Category: Network traffic visibility, vulnerability scanner

 - Features: ZAP is a web application vulnerability scanner.
 It acts as a MitM proxy between your web browser and a web application.
 That gives it full visibility into the web application's communication, so it can scan and analyze those communications for potential vulnerabilities.
+The ZAP Marketplace offers dozens of add-ons to expand ZAP's functionality.

 - Use case: ZAP is most often used to check your organization's own web applications for exploitable software flaws as part of vulnerability scanning, software testing or penetration testing.